Mean curvature flow in asymptotically flat product spacetimes: Introduction and main results

 Furthermore, we use these barriers at infinity and a carefully chosen quantity that controls the solution in the interior to prove uniform $C^1$-bounds from which we obtain global existence.
 The convergence behaviour at $t\to\infty$ follows from a combination of maximum principle arguments.

 We have to exclude the case $n=2$ because we can neither construct nice barriers at infinity nor use the simple structure of the evolution equation as in the case $n=1$.
 Therefore, we get an unsatisfactory gap in the main theorem.
-However, we conjecture that the assertion of our main result also holds in dimension $n=2$. \begin{corollary} Let $(M\times N,\sigma+\eta)$ be the Riemannian product of an asymptotically flat manifold $(M^n,\sigma)$, $n\neq2$, and a Riemannian manifold $(N,\eta)$ of bounded geometry and let $M\times N\times \R$ be equipped with the Lorentzian product metric
+However, we conjecture that the assertion of our main result also holds in dimension $n=2$. \begin{corollary} Let $(M\times N,\sigma+\eta)$ be the Riemannian product of an asymptotically flat manifold $(M^n,\sigma)$, $n\neq2$, and a Riemannian manifold $(N,\eta)$ of bounded geometry (i.e.\ with positive injectivity radius, bounded curvature and boundedness of any derivative of curvature) and let $M\times N\times \R$ be equipped with the Lorentzian product metric